kirillgashkov/yama/backend/README.md

   Markdown files.
 To get out of this pickle the functions are executed in a safe environment using Docker to keep them isolated from the application.

-  For now this module can execute the import and export functions.
-These functions are implemented as separate modules and described below.
+  The module provides 2 functions: import and export.
+These functions are implemented as separate modules and made available via the API.

 - [`import_`](yama/import_) takes a Microsoft Word document and converts it to Markdown using [Pandoc](https://pandoc.org/).